kevsofr/Sample.Api/README.md

 # Sample API

-This project is a sample API in .NET 7.
+This project is a sample API in .NET 8.

+This API is secured by JWT authentication.

-To have an access token, you have to use authority : [Sample.IdentityProvicer](https://github.com/kevsofr/Sample.IdentityProvider)
+To have an access token, you have to use authority : [Sample.IdentityProvider](https://github.com/kevsofr/Sample.IdentityProvider).